WalletConnect/walletconnect-specs/auth/session-proposal-overview.md

 ---

 ### 2.5.
-Session namespaces can contain multiple accounts for one chain
+Session namespaces MAY contain multiple accounts for one chain
 Requested proposal namespaces:
 ```json
 {